Kate Ryan Reiling

 Entrepreneurship Program Manager

-Jody Emmings came to Macalester in 2015.
-In her role, she manages programming for Entrepreneurship, including the Idea Lab, and works in direct collaboration with the Entrepreneur in Residence to create and implement strategies and activities related to the program.
-She is responsible for collaborating across campus in support of the Idea Lab and Entrepreneurship programming.
-Prior to coming to Macalester, Jody worked at the Pohlad Family Foundation and Blackhawks Soccer Club.
+Jody Emmings manages operations through designing and implementing strategies related to programming and all entrepreneurial initiatives.
+Jody also leads the vision of the Idea Lab to be a community hub of creativity, experimentation and innovation, collaborating with students, faculty and departments across campus.
+Prior to coming to Macalester, Jody worked at the Pohlad Family Foundation.
 A certified welder and visual artist, Jody owns a small business called Hot House Metal where she creates custom architectural metalwork.
-In her spare time, she enjoys tending her backyard chickens and biking the streets of her St. Paul neighborhood.
+In her spare time, she enjoys spending time with her husband and four children, tending her backyard chickens and biking the streets of her St. Paul neighborhood.

 Entrepreneurship Student Staff